Matt Olson Player Props: Braves vs. Tigers

-He strung together two hits (going 2-for-4) in his last appearance against the Tigers.
+In his last game, he strung together two hits (going 2-for-4) against the Tigers.

 Matt Olson Game Info & Props vs. the Tigers